Welcome to the World of Operational Intelligence

-By empowering operators with data, Operational Intelligence enables them to better align customer commitments with production priorities.
-Additionally, with a clearer view of production end dates, they can provide clients with the reliable, accurate and timely information they expect.
+By empowering operators with data, Operational Intelligence enables them to align customer commitments with production priorities better.
+Additionally, with a clearer view of production end dates, they can provide clients with the reliable, accurate, and timely information they expect.

 6. Deeper and Truer Insights for Continuous Improvement

-One-time operations pertaining to specific issues and anomalies — for example the need to fix an error on a costly critical piece — may require days and weeks of complex engineering calculations.
+One-time operations pertaining to specific issues and anomalies — for example, fixing an error on a costly critical piece — may require days and weeks of complex engineering calculations.
 Yet patterns tend to repeat themselves over time, making it possible to leverage the lessons learned from the past — as long as the information is readily available.

-An Operational Intelligence solution will keep a record of all past calculations, decisions and action and consolidate the data into an “institutional memory” library, which can be readily accessed to accelerate identification of recurring issues and replicate best practices.
-This way, instead of reinventing the wheel every time the same situation presents itself, engineers save valuable time by replicating proven recipes and reduce non-quality costs.
+Operational Intelligence Solutions such as Factory Operations Management Platform will record all past calculations, decisions, and actions and consolidate the data into an "institutional memory" library, which can be readily accessed to accelerate the identification of recurring issues and replicate best practices.
+This way, instead of reinventing the wheel whenever the same situation presents itself, engineers save valuable time by replicating proven recipes and reducing non-quality costs.

-Improved knowledge also means improved predictions.
-The actual (vs. expected) standard lead times of supplier delivery or operations, the scrap rate of a process: gaining a granular understanding of the actual level of performance requires revisiting frequently a number of constantly shifting variables.
-An Operational Intelligence solution does it for you.
-Data enables you to monitor performance accurately in order to flag significant deviations and better predict outputs.
+Improved knowledge also means enhanced predictions.
+The actual (vs. expected) standard lead times of supplier delivery or operations, the scrap rate of a process: gaining a granular understanding of the actual level of performance requires frequently revisiting several constantly shifting variables.
+A Factory Operations Management Platform does it for you.
+It relies on data to enable you to monitor performance accurately, flag significant deviations, and better predict outputs.

-Pelico is an Operational Intelligence solution designed to help operational teams in manufacturing cut through the fog of operational uncertainty.
+Pelico is a Factory Operations Management Platform designed to help operational teams in manufacturing cut through the fog of operational uncertainty.